lmweber/Rtsne-example/README.md

 The "Rtsne" package by Jesse Krijthe at https://github.com/jkrijthe/Rtsne [4] provides an R wrapper function for the C++ implementation of the Barnes-Hut-SNE algorithm.

-In R, the Rtsne package can be installed from the CRAN R package repository as usual with the command `install.packages("Rtsne")`, and loaded with `library(Rtsne)`.
+In R, the Rtsne package can be installed from the CRAN R package repository as usual with the command `install.packages("Rtsne")`, and loaded with `library("Rtsne")`.
 For an example of usage of Rtsne, see https://github.com/jkrijthe/Rtsne.

 ### viSNE paper and mass cytometry data